The Broken Windows Theory Applies to Technical Debt: Related Literature

-The concept of TD inducing further TD is not uncommon.
-However, the sub-mechanisms identified are usually restricted to that building on top of TD creates further TD, or that interaction effects between TD items result in higher interest payments than would have been necessary if the items were separate.
 We found no studies using an experimental methodology; most of them are field studies or judgment studies, making causality difficult to ascertain.
 One may conclude that this focus on more exploratory methods is a symptom of the research field being relatively new; some of the included entries explicitly state that the field has, until recently, chiefly been interested in definitions and theory-building.
 Furthermore, a majority of related literature has been published in the last five years.